 Ms. Hoa grows 1,300m2 of greenhouse plants including: fruit tomatoes, fruit peppers, strawberries, baby watermelons, cantaloupes and vegetables.
 All are cared for organically, ensuring food safety.

 Along with silkworm manure and coconut fiber, Ms. Hoa invested in a drip irrigation system to each tree.
-The lines are responsible for transporting nutritional yeast made from soy protein, fish protein, chicken eggs, fermented yogurt or products soaked in garlic, lemongrass, and chili to prevent pests for plants.
+The lines are responsible for transporting nutritional yeast made from soy protein, fish protein, chicken eggs, fermented yogurt or products soaked in garlic, lemongrass, and chili to prevent pests and diseases for plants.

 The agricultural products of Ms. Hoa's farm grown in greenhouses all have high productivity, high quality and relatively stable output.
 Ms. Hoa said: "The company's vegetables are sold at prices about 20% higher than the market price.
 The product output is quite stable."